Vipin-Sharma/Vipin-Sharma.github.io/_posts/2019-05-05-JDK12_Switch_Expression.md

     /usr/lib/jvm/java-1.12.0-openjdk-amd64/bin/java --enable-preview com.vip.jdk12.example.ExperimentSwitchJDK12

-For summary of Switch Expression best place is [JEP-325](https://openjdk.java.net/jeps/325).
+For a summary of Switch Expression best place is [JEP-325](https://openjdk.java.net/jeps/325).
 > Extend the `switch` statement so that it can be used as either a
 > statement or an expression, and that both forms can use either a
 > "traditional" or "simplified" scoping and control flow behavior.
 These